redhat-cip/dci-openstack-agent/README_migration_from_dci-ansible-agent.md

     # systemctl start dci-openstack-agent.timer
     # systemctl start dci-openstack-agent

-Do not try to manually remove the `dci-openstack-agent` rpm.
+You do not need to manually remove the `dci-openstack-agent` rpm.
 It will be automatically remove by an update in the future.